Leaked records open a 'Pandora' box of financial secrets

 “This is where our missing hospitals are," Oxfam said in a statement.
 “This is where the pay-packets sit of all the extra teachers and firefighters and public servants we need.
 Whenever a politician or business leader claims there is ‘no money’ to pay for climate damage and innovation, for more and better jobs, for a fair post-COVID recovery, for more overseas aid, they know where to look."

-The Pandora Papers are a follow to a similar project released in 2016 called the “Panama Papers” compiled by the same journalistic group.
+The Pandora Papers are a follow-up to a similar project released in 2016 called the “Panama Papers" compiled by the same journalistic group.

 The latest bombshell is even more expansive, porting through nearly 3 terabytes of data — the equivalent of roughly 750,000 photos on a smartphone — leaked from 14 different service providers doing business in 38 different jurisdictions in the world.
 The records date back to the 1970s, but most of the files span from 1996 to 2020.